Go For Broke (Third Edition):

 By Mike Bennighof, Ph.D.

 Go For Broke isn’t just a tale of not-told-enough history.
 It’s a game product, too.
 Mike Perryman designed 29 scenarios of 442nd action: Half of them take place in the 1944 Italian campaign, and half in the French campaign (this includes a couple from the regiment’s brief re-deployment to Italy in 1945).
 They’re infantry-oriented of course, but they’re pretty tense: the 442nd’s fearsome fighting reputation led to it constantly being dispatched to wherever the fighting was most intense.
 Not often granted the massive artillery support that is a hallmark of the American way of war – that went to white units – the Nisei succeeded through aggressive small-unit tactics, often at a considerable cost in casualties.
 The 442nd Infantry Regiment remains the most highly-decorated combat unit in American military history (even if most of those awards came decades later) because they earned them in blood.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects; people are saying that some of them are actually good.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.

-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
+He lives in Birmingham, Alabama with his wife, three children, and his Iron Dog, Leopold.